typedb/typedb-docs/00-general/04-quickstart.md

 ```

 ### Store Knowledge
-Grakn is capable of reasoning over data to infer new knowledge, commonly known as automated reasoning or inference.
-Inference in a Grakn knowledge graph is made via pre-defined [Rules](../09-schema/03-rules.md).
+TypeDB is capable of reasoning over data to infer new knowledge, commonly known as automated reasoning or inference.
+Inference in a TypeDB knowledge graph is made via pre-defined [Rules](../09-schema/03-rules.md).

-Let's look at some simple examples of how Grakn uses rules for reasoning over explicit data.
+Let's look at some simple examples of how TypeDB uses rules for reasoning over explicit data.
 Let's say we want to find out what content a particular person has permission to view.

 ```typeql
 define